Saturday Night Live: 2020s

 Due to the COVID-19 pandemic, SNLs 2019–2020 season was indefinitely halted on March 16, 2020.
 The season was later resumed in April with three remotely produced episodes labelled Saturday Night Live at Home, and the show returned to Studio 8H in October 2020.
 After the 2021–2022 season, many longtime cast members left the show in a major cast overhaul, including Aidy Bryant, Kate McKinnon, and Pete Davidson; Michaels said that the pandemic had led to some cast members staying with the show for longer than they may have otherwise.

 In January 2024, Variety said that "speculation [had] been rampant for years" that Michaels would retire from the series after its fiftieth season, premiering in 2024.
 Michaels told Entertainment Tonight that month that former head writer and cast member Tina Fey could "easily" be his successor, were he to step down, but said he had not made a decision yet at that point.
 Michaels has worked with Fey several times since her SNL tenure ended, including on 30 Rock.
 Michaels earlier said in 2021 that the show's fiftieth anniversary would be "a really good time to leave".
 Kenan Thompson, the show's longest-serving cast member, speculated in 2022 that SNL may come to an end altogether after its fiftieth season, saying that it could make financial sense for NBC.
 However, in an interview with The Hollywood Reporter in September 2024, Michaels denied that he was retiring at the end of the season.

 A three-hour prime-time live broadcast to celebrate the series' fiftieth anniversary was aired on February 16, 2025.
-The writers included prior cast members Tina Fey, Jim Downey, Paula Pell, Seth Meyers, and John Mulaney.
+The writers included prior writers and cast members Tina Fey, Jim Downey, Paula Pell, Seth Meyers, and John Mulaney.
 The show started with a musical cold open by Paul Simon and Sabrina Carpenter and the SNL Monologue by Steve Martin.